VincentVanCode101/GoCrawlDeepl/README.md

 - The `crawl/deepl` project is a Go-based application (`go 1.22.0`) designed to translate the contents of your current clipboard-storage using Deepl's web interface from [your desired language to another desired language](#setup-desired-languages-in-an-env-file) and optionally send the translations via a [Telegram bot](#setup-telegram-bot).
 - The application leverages Docker to ensure a consistent and isolated environment for development and execution.
 - It serves as a project for me to learn the Golang programming language.
 Feel free to give feedback or open pull requests.
+- This app only works as intended if you have xclip installed [look here](#requirements), which mostly only will be linux
+    - To run it on MacOS or Windows [have a look at the stuff here](#macos-and-windows)

 ## Current Setup
 ### How It Works